 In summary, we make the following contributions:

-\begin{itemize} \item We introduce a differentiable renderer based on ray casting SDFs, and we describe an implementation that is integrated into a standard deep learning framework.
+\begin{itemize} \item We introduce a differentiable renderer based on ray-casting SDFs, and we describe an implementation that is integrated into a standard deep learning framework.
 Advantages of using SDFs for differentiable rendering and shape optimization include that we can adapt the topology freely, and that the resulting shapes are guaranteed to consist of watertight surfaces. \item We present results of a multi-view 3D reconstruction approach using shape optimization via differentiable rendering.
 Using a multi-resolution approach, our gradient-descent optimization reliably converges to high quality solutions.
 Our approach is able to reconstruct geometry with high level of detail and complex topology, even with few input views. \item We leverage the SDF-based differentiable renderer to train deep neural networks to perform single-view 3D shape reconstruction without 3D supervision.
-We demonstrate the advantages of our approach by showing how it can recover accurate 3D shapes with arbitrary topology.
+We demonstrate the advantages of our approach by recovering accurate 3D shapes with arbitrary topology.

 \end{itemize}